xcart/xc5-manual/en/modules/ebay_integration/configuring_x-cart_ebay_integration.md

 ## Configuring eBay options for products and categories

-The sections **Categories** and **General Settings** of the eBay Configuration page allow you to set the most basic rules for how your product information should be exported to eBay.
+The sections **Categories** and **General Settings** of the eBay Configuration page allow you to set the most basic rules for how your product information should be exported to the eBay site for which the eBay configuration has been created.
 This includes which eBay category your products should be exported to, whether a price modifier should be used to increase or decrease the product price on eBay, and so on.

-By default, these rules will apply to all your products.
+By default, these rules will apply to all the products that are exported to the said eBay site.
 However, if you want different products in your store to be treated differently (for example, if you want to publish different products in different eBay categories, or use a price modifier just for a couple of products), you will need to fine-tune your eBay export by adding more rules at the level of specific products and/or categories.

 The rules in question can be set by configuring the eBay options for these products/categories.
 The eBay options set at the level of a specific product will apply to that product only.
 The eBay options set at the level of a category will apply to the products in that category and the products in all the subcategories of that category.